Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 480 should be 11% quicker than the Radeon R9 M395X in general, because of its greater data rate. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 480 should be a small bit faster than the Radeon R9 M395X in general. (explain)

-Texel RateThe Radeon R9 M395X is a lot (approximately 120%) better at texture filtering than the GeForce GTX 480. (explain)
+Texel RateThe Radeon R9 M395X should be a lot (about 120%) better at anisotropic filtering than the GeForce GTX 480. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 480 is the winner, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 480 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison